The information was obtained from only reputable sources and verified by an Ornithologist.

-The Northern Saw-Wheat Owl is a predator of small mammals, birds, reptiles, and insects.
+The Northern Saw-Whet Owl is a predator of small mammals, birds, reptiles, and insects.
 It has been known to eat over 100 small mammals in a single season!

-The Northern Saw-Wheat Owl is nocturnal, meaning it is most active at night.
+The Northern Saw-Whet Owl is nocturnal, meaning it is most active at night.

 The Eastern Screech Owls are small owls with large, round heads and ear tufts.
 It has bright yellow eyes and a gray beak.
 The body is either reddish-brown or gray with white spots.